coala/documentation/index.rst

 With coala, users can create
-:doc:`rules and standards <Users/coafile>` to be followed in the source code. coala has a **user-friendly interface** that is completely customizable.
+:doc:`rules and standards <Users/coafile>` to be followed in the source code. coala has a **user-friendly interface** that is completely customisable.
 It can be used in any environment and is completely modular.

 coala has a set of official bears (plugins) for several languages, including